Atlantis74/InfoSec_Inventory/README.md

 / brew install chromedriver

+# 1. Start with domain name, list of IP and url in a file

+"targets_all.txt"

-# With NMAP Scan your ranges and make basic reseaches.
+# 2. With NMAP, scan your IP ranges and make basic reseaches
+Based on your "target_all.txt" file :
 - identify subdomains
 - extract domains and do research on Shodan, Spyse, Hardenize, UrlScan, ...
 - identify IP (alive and not responding)
 - identify web services

-# Filter your findings by categories and take Screenshots
+# 3. Filter your findings by categories and take Screenshots

+By generating specific "target_XXX.txt" files you can run queries.

 - http - screenshot
 - https - screenshot + Qualys SSL check
 - bad protocols - rdp, telnet, ftp